 While numbers are always useful and easy to analyze, you might want to include some testimonies, stories, observations, etc. These can capture aspects that you might be missing.
 As you deliver meals, people have specific reactions or make some comments.
-These feedbacks if you obtain them, you might find a pattern that could help you serve them better.
+If you obtain this feedback, you might find a pattern that could help you serve them better.

-For example, asking simple observation "What do you think of free meal?", "Is it saving time?", "What is quality of meal?" or "Anything else might help?"
-Perhaps a simple text message with poll can get best feedback.
+For example, asking simple observation "What do you think of a free meal?", "Is it saving time?", "What is the quality of the meal?" or "Anything else might help?"
+Perhaps a simple text message with a poll can get the best feedback.

 4. Bring more in-depth insight with Qualitative + Quantitative metrics

-Qualitative feedback can bring some information, but to get the full picture of your impact, you need to understand the causal relationships in the data collected.
+Qualitative feedback can bring some information, but you need to understand the causal relationships in the data collected to get the full picture of your impact.
 Many organizations opt for a correlation between quantitative metrics, which can be very helpful.
-But when you intentionally include qualitative metrics such as multiple options to try to understand the numeric values, you get better insights that you can act on.
+But when you intentionally include qualitative metrics such as multiple options to understand the numeric values, you get better insights that you can act on.

 - Meals that are provided do not suit my diet